 Any breed of dog can develop the following behavior problems.

-Golden retrievers usually love everyone and never met a stranger.
+Golden retrievers love everyone.
+They never met a stranger they didn’t like.
 But it’s this friendliness that can get them into trouble.

 Goldens are the greeting committee of the dog world.